CederGroupHub/AutoEMX/README.md

 1. **Experimental Standard Collection** — acquire and fit X-ray spectra from known-composition samples to generate reference peak-to-background ratios.
 2. **Sample Acquisition & Analysis** — acquire spectra from unknown samples, quantify them, and perform compositional phase analysis.
-3. **Particle Size Statistical Analysis** - control EM to search for particles and collect statistics on their size distribution.
+3. **Particle Size Statistical Analysis** -  search for particles and collect statistics on their size distribution.

 ---